-A Picture Book of Helen Keller by David A. Adler tells the story of this great heroine in a simple way without loosing the magnificence of her life.
-From her illness as a young toddler, to meeting her “miracle worker” Anne Sullivan and earning the first degree ever awarded to any deaf and blind person all of the amazing things that Helen Keller acomplished is covered.
+A Picture Book of Helen Keller by David A. Adler tells the story of this great heroine in a simple way without losing the magnificence of her life.
+From her illness as a young toddler to meeting her “miracle worker” Anne Sullivan and earning the first degree ever awarded to any deaf and blind person all of the amazing things that Helen Keller accomplished is covered.
 The author doesn’t sanctify Helen though, they talk openly about her tantrums as a child and her naughty behavior.
-My son sat for this whole book, it opened up a bedtime talk about blindness to which we turned off the light and experienced a little ourselfs.
-I am hoing reading this book will open more doors of empathy for my son, to recognize that we are all different with different abilities but are all capable of great things.
+My son sat for this whole book, it opened up a bedtime talk about blindness to which we turned off the light and experienced a little ourselves.
+I am hoping reading this book will open more doors of empathy for my son, to recognize that we are all different with different abilities but are all capable of great things.

 Eleanor: Quiet No More by Doreen Rappaport is an inspiring look at Elanor Roosevelt’s life and legacy.
-Readers learn about Eleanor’s childhood, being orphaned and sent away to school in England where she experienced independece for the first time.
-It covers her romance and marriage with FDR is a sweet, loving way that won’t make your child cringe about “mushy” things but they will understand that there was real life and partnership.
-There is ample information about her work over the years as a politician’s wife as well as the First Lady.
-My favorite part of the book were all the fantastic quotes woven into the biography, it connects the reader to her and not just her story.
+Readers learn about Eleanor’s childhood.
+Being orphaned and sent away to school in England where she experienced independence for the first time.
+It covers her romance and marriage with FDR.
+But in a sweet, loving way that won’t make your child cringe about “mushy” things.
+However, they will understand that there were real life and partnership.
+There is ample information about her work over the years as a politician’s wife and as the First Lady.
+My favorite part of the book however, were all the fantastic quotes woven into the biography.
+It connects the reader to her and not just her story.

 Are there any picture book biographies about women that you would add to this list?
 Comment below or share on my Facebook page!

 For more quick tips on helping your child learn to read check out my book; Raising A Rock-Star Reader.
 It is packed with fun ideas for families, book lists, and advice for parents.